alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Prioritize services for which reliability has a high financial or reputational impact.
 The higher the impact, the higher the priority.
 - Define the minimal viable set of services that need to be up in order for the product to function.
 Prioritize those services and make sure that other services degrade gracefully.
-- A service should not be a priority for SRE simply because it’s unreliable.
+- A service should not be a priority for SRE simply because it's unreliable.
 SRE should be applied tactically where it is most relevant for the business.
-You also don’t want to allow your developers to ignore reliability until after SREs are engaged.
+You also don't want to allow your developers to ignore reliability until after SREs are engaged.

 ### Geographical Splits